kenpeter/alinta-customer/README.md

 * Hosted on github.
 * Repo is shared with recruiter.
-* Testing. `npm test` should run the test and pass them.
-There are basic tests for component rendering.
+* Testing.
+Run `npm test` should run the test for front end and pass them.
+These are basic tests for component rendering.
+* To test backend.
+Run `npm run test:server`.
+It simply test a route in express sserver.
 * Coding standard.
 Front end uses `linter` to stick to standard.
 * Design should be clean now.
 * Code should be easy to read and maintain now.